rickysitio/Email/README.md

 - **Provider Management (DB-driven)**
   - Providers (Gmail, Zoho, ElasticMail, etc.) are fetched from MongoDB.
   - Cached in memory to avoid redundant DB calls.
-  - Refresh functionality to reload providers.
+  - Refresh functionality to reload providers. // method created not in use currently
   - Prevents concurrent initialization.

 - **Retry & Error Handling**